Soma Novothny: Busan IPark

 On 20 Match 2019, it was officially announced that Novothny was loaned to Busan IPark.

 VfL Bochum

-On 7 September 2020, signed for VfL Bochum until June 2022.
+On 7 September 2020, Novothny moved to German outfit VfL Bochum on a deal until June 2022.

 On 3 January 2022, "Novothny approached us with the desire to terminate his contract early to pursue a new challenge.
 We have complied with this request, and thank him for his commitment and wish him all the best," said VfL’s Managing Director of Sport Sebastian Schindzielorz.

 Anorthosis Famagusta

 On 3 January 2022, it was officially announced that Novothny signed for Anorthosis Famagusta until June 2023.

 Vasas SC

-On 15 June 2022, it was announced by newly promoted Vasas SC that they had signed Novothny until June 2025 on a free transfer.
+On 15 June 2022, it was announced by newly promoted Vasas that they had signed Novothny until June 2025 on a free transfer.

+Ruch Chorzów

+On 21 February 2024, Novothny joined Polish club Ruch Chorzów on a deal until the end of the season, with an option for another year.
+On 24 June 2024, his deal was extended for a further three years.

+Kisvárda

+On 26 June 2025, Novothny was transferred to Hungarian club Kisvárda.